seb-sep/rust-workshop/README.md

 # Exercise

-You'll be implementing a simple version of `grep`: a command-line tool which takes in two arguments, the path of the file to search and the word to look for in the file.
+You'll be implementing a simple version of `grep`: a command-line tool which takes in two arguments, the word to look for in the file and the path of the file to search.
 Create a new binary project and fill it in with the following steps:

 - Extract the two command line arguments into a file path and a word
 - Open the file and read it into a string
 - Print each line of the file which contains the given word

+Extension: When finished, modify the program to take in an arbitrary number of files to search through